IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

 All the themes are located in the installed directory within the `css` folder.

-If you have chosen the typical installation of Ignite UI %%ProductVersionShort%%, you can find the css resources under the path below:
+If you have chosen the typical installation of %%ProductName%% %%ProductVersionShort%%, you can find the css resources under the path below:

 ```
 %%InstallPath%%\css